RitikPadhy/RitikPadhy/README.md

 # Welcome to my GitHub Repository!

-Hello there!
-My name is Ritik Padhy, and I'm delighted to have you here on my GitHub account.
-As a passionate Electronics and Communications student with a minor specialization in Data Science pursuing my bachelor's degree at MIT, Manipal, I'm constantly exploring various fascinating projects and expanding my knowledge in different fields.
-I'm particularly enthusiastic about the realm of Artificial Intelligence and Full Stack Web Development, but I'm also open to exploring other exciting domains.
+Hello!
+I'm **Ritik Padhy**, and welcome to my GitHub.
+I hold a background in Electronics and Communications Engineering with a minor in Data Science from MIT Manipal, and I’m deeply passionate about building data-driven and intelligent systems.
+This space reflects my journey across **data analysis, machine learning, AI-driven automation, cloud engineering, and full-stack development**, where I explore how analytical thinking and engineering come together to create impactful solutions.
+I enjoy working on end-to-end projects—from extracting and analyzing data to developing predictive models, designing scalable backend systems, and integrating modern AI tools to automate real-world workflows.
+My GitHub is where I learn, experiment, and share projects that showcase my curiosity, technical growth, and interest in applying data and AI to meaningful problems.

 ## About Me